Lixquid/blog/20220114-lifetip-keycovers/index.md

 A solution I've used is getting a pack of Key Covers; brightly coloured circles of plastic that just slip over the head of the key, and make it easy to tell at a glance which key is what.

-They've got a few adantages over other solutions;
+They've got a few advantages over other solutions;

 - Stickers need a solid surface to adhere to, and typically rub off from metal quite easily.
 - Permanent marker usually only comes in a few colours, and also permanently marks the key in question.
 - Key tags (little plastic containers with a card you can write on) can be bulky if you have enough keys that need an organization system in the first place, and can get smudged if wet.

 ![Key Covers](./image.jpg)
 (Image from https://keyring.com/key-identifier-ring-collars/)